 - World Civilizations & Cultures

 - Degree requirements include completion of a designated Diversity course.

 - A minimum of 125 credits is required to complete the Bachelor's degree in Mechanical Engineering.

 - Students may not enroll in any engineering course unless all prerequisites have been met with a grade of C- or better.

-- Students are required to receive grades of C- or better in any course that is used to satisfy engineering major requirements.
+- Students are required to earn a grade of C- or better in any Math/Science Foundation, Core Engineering, or Core Mechanical Engineering course and a grade of D- or better in any Advanced Mechanical Engineering course used to satisfy Mechanical Engineering major requirements.

 |MAT359||Ordinary Differential Equations||3|

 |MAT380||Applied Probability and Statistics||3|